Skip to content

 Description:

-"Archikoder Lens" enhances your VS Code experience by providing a visual representation of your code's graph.
-It renders the structure of any file you add to the visualizer, making it easier to understand complex codebases and identify potential issues like nested loops or function calls.
+"Archikoder Lens" enhances your VS Code experience by providing a visual representation of your code's internal relations.
+It renders the structure of any file you open in your editor, making it easier to understand complex codebases and identify potential issues like orphaned files and infinite code loops.

 News: